zivavu/tinyGems/src/features/shared/markdown/terms-of-use.md

 As a user of the Services, you agree not to:

-- Systematically retrieve data or other content from the Services to create or compile, directly or indirectly, a collection, compilation, database, or directory without written permission from us.
 - Trick, defraud, or mislead us and other users, especially in any attempt to learn sensitive account information such as user passwords.
 - Circumvent, disable, or otherwise interfere with security-related features of the Services, including features that prevent or restrict the use or copying of any Content or enforce limitations on the use of the Services and/or the Content contained therein.
 - Disparage, tarnish, or otherwise harm, in our opinion, us and/or the Services.